FlameSniper/awesome-touhou/README.md

 # Awesome Touhou [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 > [!WARNING]
 > This project is indefinitely paused due to the Touhou 20 AI situation.
-If you want to learn more, read this [writing](https://nautilus.nekoweb.org/en/writing/touhou-death/touhou-death) I made.
+If you want to learn more, read this [writing](https://nautilus.nekoweb.org/en/writing/touhou-death/touhou-death) I made about my stance in this situation.

 ![pepi_touhou](https://github.com/Raxelgrande/awesome-touhou/assets/93939943/a8ad9fe7-0eff-44bc-ac5f-3dc0dff58821)